 So, when you find other cigars also produced by Gurkha, at $20 dollars per cigar, then that is what you call cheap cigars.
 They are still more expensive than cigarettes by far, but they are still accessible to people.

-Of course, a lot of people wonder if there is any point of paying hundreds of dollars for a cigar when you can find cheap cigars that are just a few dollars.
+Of course, a lot of people wonder if they are any point of paying hundreds of dollars for a cigar when you can find cheap cigars that are just a few dollars.
 Well, it all depends on your taste, how much and how often you smoke cigars, and your economic power, of course.
 It is a bit like wondering whether a BMW is worth the price when there are much cheaper cars available.
 If the only reason you want a car is go get from point A to point B, then spending money on a BMW is a waste.
 Similarly, if you do not have developed a taste for cigars, then cheap cigars should be enough for you.
 It is only after you can actually start telling cigar flavors apart and develop a preference for a type or flavor of cigars, that you can move to more expensive cigars that satisfy your expensive needs.

 Still, in my humble opinion, if I had $15,000 dollars to spend, I sure would not spend them on a box of cigars, no matter how much Her Majesty loves them.